Poly(3-hydroxybutyrate) depolymerase: Function

 This enzyme is used in a multitude of bacteria and microbes and anaerobic and aerobic environments.
 Species such as Pseudomonas lemoigne, Comamonas sp.
 Acidovorax faecalis, Aspergillus fumigatus and Variovorax paradoxus have been found in soil, Alcaligenes faecalis, Pseudomonas, Illyobacter delafieldi, have been found in aerobic sludge, and finally, Comamonas testosterone, Pseudomonas stutzeri, are found in seawater and lakewater.

 Among the most studied, Alcaligenes faecalis, uses this depolymerase to metabolize poly(3-hydroxybutyrate), breaking it down for its stores of carbon.
 The metabolization of poly(3-hydroxybutyrate) allows for high growth rates in these organisms when the bioavailability of carbon in the environment is low.
 Some of these microbes such as Alcaligenes faecalis AE122, can utilize this reaction to attain its sole source of carbon.

 As many studies focus on extracellular poly(3-hydroxybutyrate) depolymerase, there are both an intracellular and extracellular PHB depolymerase.
-Both intracellular and extracellular depolymerase function to break the ester bonds in PHB and produce water soluble products: PHB dimer and 3HB monomer.
 Extracellular depolymerases are able to degrade upon partially denatured PHB molecules, whereas intracellular depolymerases act upon the native PHB molecule.